Selene peruviana

-Selene peruviana, the Peruvian moonfish or Pacific moonfish, is a species of jack in the family Carangidae.
+Selene peruviana, the Peruvian moonfish or Pacific moonfish, is a species of ray-finned fish in the family Carangidae.
 It is found in the eastern Pacific Ocean.

 Distribution and habitat

 The Peruvian moonfish is found in the eastern Pacific Ocean.
 Its range extends from the southern California in the United States to central South America.

 Description

 Adults of this species can grow up to 40 cm TL but usually grow up to 24 cm FL.